Malankara Orthodox Syrian Church: 1934 church constitution

 Envisioned by Dionysius VI, the church's general and day-to-day administration was codified in its 1934 constitution.
 The constitution was presented at the 26 December 1934 Malankara Christian Association meeting at M. D. Seminary, adopted and enacted.
 It has been amended three times.
 Although the constitution was challenged in court by dissident supporters of the Patriarch of Antioch, Supreme Court rulings in 1958, 1995, 2017 and 2018 upheld its validity.

-The constitution's first article emphasises the bond between the Syriac Orthodox Church and the Malankara church, defining that the Malankara Orthodox Syrian Church is a division of the Orthodox Syrian Church, whose chief Primate is the Syriac Orthodox Patriarch of Antioch.
-The Chief Primate of Malankara Church is Catholicos who is also the Malankara Metropolitan.
-The second article outlines the church's foundation and designates its primate as the Catholicos.
-The third article refers to the name of the church, and the fourth to their faith traditions.
-The fifth article examines the canon law governing church administration.
+The constitution's first article asserts the relationship between the Syriac Orthodox Church and the Malankara Church.
+The second article addresses the establishment of the Malankara Church by St. Thomas and ascribes primacy to the Catholicos.
+The third article regards the church's name.
+The fourth article describes the faith and its traditions.
+The fifth article examines church governance canon law.

 Malankara Association

 The elected Malankara Association, consisting of parish members, manages the church's religious and social concerns.
 Formerly the Malankara Palli-yogam (മലങ്കര പള്ളി യോഗം; Malankara Parish Assembly, its modern form is believed to have been founded in 1873 as the Mulanthuruthy Synod, a gathering of parish representatives in Parumala.
 In 1876, the Malankara Association began.

 The church constitution outlines the association's powers and responsibilities.
 The Catholicos of the East and Malankara Metropolitan is the president, and the diocesan metropolitan bishops are vice-presidents.
 All positions are elected.
 Each parish is represented in the association by an elected priest and laypeople, proportional to parish-membership size.